AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   same between compilation and analysis.
 This is in particular the case for :ref:`Overflow Modes`.

+* The list of :ref:`Tool Limitations that Impact Soundness` should be reviewed to check that each is either not applicable to the project, or its effects are understood and cannot lead to unsound analysis.

 In addition, the following assumptions need to be addressed when using SPARK on only part of a program: